wasp-lang/wasp/web/docs/advanced/deployment/manually.md

 flyctl launch --remote-only
 ```

-This will ask a series of questions, including what region to deploy in and if you would like a database.
+This will ask you a series of questions, such as asking you to choose a region and whether you'd like a database.

-- Say **yes** to **Would you like to set up a Postgresql database now?**, and select **Development**, and Fly.io will set a `DATABASE_URL` for you.
+- Say **yes** to **Would you like to set up a Postgresql database now?** and select **Development**.
+Fly.io will set a `DATABASE_URL` for you.
-- Say **no** to **Would you like to deploy now?**, as well as any additional questions.
+- Say **no** to **Would you like to deploy now?** (and to any additional questions).

-  We still need to set a few environment variables.
+  We still need to set up several environment variables.

-:::info If the database setup fails
+:::info What if the database setup fails?
 If your attempts to initiate a new app fail for whatever reason, then you can run `flyctl apps destroy <app-name>` before trying again.

 <details>